The Best Places for Philippine History: A First-Time Visitor’s Guide

 Today, Corregidor serves as a memorial to the soldiers who lost their life in the wars.
 The battle-ravaged buildings and ruins have been left untouched to preserve the history of the bloodshed, and to remind Filipinos of what was at stake when the port was being fought over.
 Today there are five tourist spots to visit in this historical site: the Pacific War Memorial, the Malinta Tunnel, the Filipino Heroes Memorial, the Japanese Garden of Peace and the Corregidor Lighthouse.

-Vigan is listed as a Unesco World Heritage Site, since it is one of the few intact Hispanic towns left in the Philippines.
-Being in Vigan transports you to a different time; when the Spanish still ruled the islands.
+Vigan is listed as a Unesco World Heritage Site since it is one of the few intact Hispanic towns left in the Philippines.
+Being in Vigan transports you to a different time in the Philippines; when the Spanish still ruled.
 With kalesas as a popular mode of transportation and Spanish ancestral houses and buildings everywhere you look, it’s easy to feel like you’ve fallen through a crack in time.
-All the architecture is very beautifully maintained and some streets remain covered in cobblestone, just as you would imagine in a European country.
+All the architecture is very beautifully maintained and the streets remain covered in cobblestone, just as you would imagine in a European country.
 People often visit Vigan to get an inside look into how the Spanish used to live when they occupied the Philippines, as well as indulge in the city’s great culinary treats.

 The EDSA Shrine, aka the Mary Queen of Peace Shrine, is a small church of the Archdiocese of Manila.
 Built in 1989, it was accomplished through the efforts of Archbishop Jaime Cardinal Sin.
 It is also the site of one of the most pivotal events in the country’s history: the first People Power Revolution, which ousted the dictator Ferdinand Marcos back in February 1986.
-Two million people were in attendance, a mass action that eventually catapulted Corazon Aquino to replace Ferdinand Marcos.
-It’s a place of victory brought about by the people, a reminder that the Filipino will not stand for tyranny and abuse.
+Two million people were in attendance, and saw Corazon Aquino replace Ferdinand Marcos.
+It’s a place of victory for the people, a reminder that the Filipino will not stand for tyranny and abuse.

 Every year, memorial rites and reenactments of the historic landing are attended by veterans and tourists alike.